 ‘Conservatives are zeroing in on a new enemy in the political culture wars: Big Tech.”
 So say Michael M. Grynbaum and John Herrman in the New York Times, and there is plenty of evidence to support the claim.
-Grynbaum and Herrman report that the author of Clinton Cash, Peter Schweizer, is making a movie about the left-wing bias of social-media titans.
-James Damore, the erstwhile author of the Google Memo who was fired for questioning the company creed on diversity, is now a conservative favorite thanks to his naive decision to associate with opportunists such as Stefan Molyneux and CPAC.
-If three makes a trend, look no further than these pages, where Ben Shapiro argued this past Wednesday that tech companies are engaged in viewpoint discrimination against right-wing journalism.
+The author of Clinton Cash, Peter Schweizer, is making a movie about the left-wing bias of social-media titans.
+James Damore, the erstwhile author of the Google Memo who was fired for questioning the company creed on diversity, is now a conservative favorite and associates with opportunists such as Stefan Molyneux and CPAC.
+If three makes a trend, look no further than these pages, in which Ben Shapiro argued recently that tech companies are engaged in viewpoint discrimination against right-wing journalism.

 It’s no wonder the man behind Clinton Cash and social democrats find themselves with a common enemy.

-A world where Big Tech’s most fervent critics are culturally aggrieved conservatives and materialist progressives seems like the natural byproduct of the “woke capital” that Ross Douthat and Daniel Foster have intelligently pinned down.
-Foster argues that corporate executives court cultural liberals in large part because, well, they are cultural liberals, while Douthat points out that superficial liberalism allows companies to continue raking in profits and strengthening their market share.
-If executives scorn conservatives to enrich themselves, Douthat predicts, that could “confirm the blue-collar suspicion that liberalism is no longer organized around working-class economic interests” and “encourage cultural conservatives in their feeling of general besiegement.”
+A world where Big Tech’s most fervent critics are culturally aggrieved conservatives and materialist progressives seems like the natural byproduct of the “woke capital” phenomenon.
+If executives scorn conservatives to enrich themselves, Ross Douthat predicts, that could “confirm the blue-collar suspicion that liberalism is no longer organized around working-class economic interests” and “encourage cultural conservatives in their feeling of general besiegement.”
 In that context, it’s no wonder the man behind Clinton Cash and social democrats find themselves with a common enemy.

 Yet plenty of people care less about Facebook’s censorship struggles and more about messaging their friends, less about Amazon’s HQ2 and more about when their package will be delivered (or whether they’ll get hired by Amazon), and less about Elon Musk’s political philosophy and more about the rocket launch he orchestrated weeks ago.
 If the backlash to the tech industry is limited to the politically resentful, it could attract plenty of bipartisan and journalistic attention — but ultimately be an exercise in spitting into the wind.